Canoeing at the 1972 Summer Olympics – Men's slalom C-2

 These are the results of the men's C-2 slalom competition in canoeing at the 1972 Summer Olympics.
 The C-2 (canoe single) event is raced by two-man canoes through a whitewater course.
 The venue for the 1972 Olympic competition was in Augsburg.

 Medalists

 Results

 The 20 teams each took two runs through the whitewater slalom course on August 30.
-One team did not start either run.
 The best time of the two runs counted for the event.